piomin/sample-spring-microservices/readme.md

 - **config-service** - a module that uses Spring Cloud Config Server for running configuration server in the `native` mode.
 The configuration files are placed on the classpath.
 - **discovery-service** - a module that depending on the example it uses Spring Cloud Netflix Eureka as an embedded discovery server.
 - **account-service** - a module containing the first of our sample microservices that allows to perform CRUD operation on in-memory repository of accounts
 - **customer-service** - a module containing the second of our sample microservices that allows to perform CRUD operation on in-memory repository of customers.
-It communicates with customer-service.
+It communicates with account-service.
 - **zipkin-service** - a module that runs embedded Zipkin instance.

 The following picture illustrates the architecture described above.